svensvan/blog/_posts/2014-03-06-solr-extract-text.md

 ---
 layout: post
-title: "Extract Text using SolrCloud"
+title: "Setting up SolrCloud to Extract Text"
 ---

 First, put the librariies in a folder accessible by all servers.
 You will need the contrib/extraction libraries found